Blosc/blogsite/posts/blosc2-grok-release.rst

     kwargs['num_threads'] = 1

-For example, in a MacBook Air laptop with Apple M2 CPU (8-core), the speed difference when performing lossless compression between the single thread setting and the default thread value is around 6x, so expect quite large accelerations.
+For example, in a MacBook Air laptop with Apple M2 CPU (8-core), the speed difference when performing lossless compression between the single thread setting and the default thread value is around 6x, so expect quite large accelerations by leveraging multithreading.

 Visual example
 --------------